 - But don’t neglect the rest of the funnel: Just because Facebook and AMP work well together doesn’t mean you can go straight for the sale.
 Use the two at the bottom of the funnel for demos and sales, but at the top, too, for ebooks and tip sheets and lighter content for building the relationship.
 Going straight for the sale isn’t likely to work for a new prospect.
 And, at the top of the funnel is where you’ll find other objectives that prioritize traffic a highly valuable option.

 - Personalize more than ever before: AMP supports dynamic content to ensure your page is always up to date, and personalization to provide a unique experience to each visitor.
 Take this to the next level with Instapage’s Personalization Solution, which integrates with AMP.
 It uses UTM parameters to show each audience only the content you want.
-Now, you can offer each Facebook segment a post-click experience that perfectly matches the pre-click.
+Now, you can offer each Facebook segment a post-click landing page that perfectly matches the pre-click.

 - A/B test: AMP supports A/B testing, which advertisers agree is one of the most effective ways to determine the highest converting version of a web page.
-Compare one post-click experience to the other, generate equal traffic, and control for confounding variables over no less than a month, and at the end, you may have yourself a new high-performing page.
+Compare one post-click landing page to the other, generate equal traffic, and control for confounding variables over no less than a month, and at the end, you may have yourself a new high-performing page.
 The ability to AB test comes built-in with Instapage, too, and it’s easier than ever to set up.

 How will you use Facebook and AMP?

 At the intersection of Facebook and AMP is speed.
 Benefit from a boost by Facebook for your AMP adoption, and drive your users to your post-click landing page faster than ever before.
 Remember, just a 3 second load time will deter 40% of internet users from waiting for your page.